sforteva/translationtool/example3.md

 Please find more information at [Battery Failsafe](http://ardupilot.org/copter/docs/failsafe-battery.html).

+---
- `<note important>`The below Solo parameter file comes with ABSOLUTELY NO  GUARANTEE.
+The below Solo parameter file comes with ABSOLUTELY NO  GUARANTEE.
 Please check it!
 You may copy and save it as an common ASCII file.
 You can upload it to the Solo flight controller using e.g. the ''Tower'' App.

 ** Please calibrate the Solo sensors after uploading the new parameters to avoid strange behaviors**